Wonsan Travel Guide

 Wonsan Kalma International Airport

 Aside from Pyongyang Airport, this is North Korea’s only other international airport.
 The airport is brand new, having been completed back in 2015 and remains without any scheduled international flights, currently operating on a limited domestic schedule.
 In 2016 this airport was host to the Wonsan International Friendship Air Festival where much of North Korea’s air force was exhibited, and there’s a chance this could return in future years!
 While the airport is typically not open to visits without a ticket, if you get a chance to fly from here it’ll be worth the experience.

 Put simply, no visit to Wonsan would be complete without a table spread of freshly caught seafood.
 Or perhaps live sashimi?
 We recommend trying the BBQ clams!

 How do I include Wonsan in my itinerary?

-Assuming you’re starting point is Pyongyang, at least one night is required to visit Wonsan.
+Assuming your starting point is Pyongyang, at least one night is required to visit Wonsan.
 You’ll depart Pyongyang early in the morning, arrive into Wonsan for lunch followed by an afternoon filled with activities before retiring to a local hotel.
 The next day, continue sightseeing or enjoy the beaches and then return to Pyongyang in the afternoon.